budRich/budlime/scripts/subextract/README.md

 OPT_DIR - core package directory
 defaults to: */opt/sublime_text/Packages*

-GIT_DIR - where to store the cloned repos. defaults to: *$HOME/git/dox*

 TMP_DIR - temporary directory where package files get extracted to.
 defaults to: */tmp/subextract*